 To improve the quality of the proposed bikeway system, it is important to provide supplemental or accessory facilities.
-These facilities will make the bikeways bicycle networks more enjoyable, thus encouraging their greater use.
+These facilities will make the bicycle networks more enjoyable, thus encouraging their greater use.

-Bike parking facilities should be provided at various stopping points along the bikeway system network for security and weather protection.
+Bike parking facilities should be provided at various stopping points along the network for security and weather protection.
 For example, shopping centers, commuter parking at the Princeton Junction Train Station, the municipal complex, and employment centers should have adequate parking facilities that are conveniently located near building entrances or other highly visible areas which are self-policing.
 As noted by the American Association of State Highway and Transportation Officials, bicycle parking that is not properly designed will encourage bicyclists to use trees, railings, and other inappropriate appurtenances for bicycle parking.

-The Township should also seek ways to encourage employers to provide additional bicyclefriendly accommodations for employees.
-These could include such things as bicycle lockers and covered racks, as well as shower and changing facilities.
+The Township should encourage employers to provide additional bicycle-friendly accommodations for employees, such as bicycle lockers and covered racks, as well as shower and changing facilities.